yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 {{< imgdisplay src="images/dme890-digit-segments.jpg" width="500" >}}

-In the manual, each digit is given it's own number when referred to in the rest of the text.
+In the manual, each digit is given its own number when referred to in the rest of the text.

 {{< imgdisplay src="images/dme890-describe-digit-selection.jpg" width="500" >}}

 The explanation of this alternate flickering is given in this section.
-Digits are refreshed in the sequence of 0, 3, 6, 1, 4, 7, 2, 5 instead of consecutively in order to avoid a possibly human detectable ripple effect.
+Digits are refreshed in the sequence of 0, 3, 6, 1, 4, 7, 2, 5 instead of a consecutive order to avoid a possibly human detectable ripple effect.
 It's also clear that the gas discharge displays operate at voltages of -100VDC and +100VDC which is not possible for the MCU to directly handle.

 {{< imgdisplay src="images/dme890-display-diagram.jpg" width="500" >}}